Header #.

 label: The header label for the table of contents.

-includes: The list of included files.
+patterns: The list of included files.

 root_dir: The root path to use for processing files.